Plus-2-Studios/WildOxGodotVRTemplate/scripts/README_VRIK.md

 The component uses Godot's built-in `SkeletonIK3D` nodes for arm tracking:
 - **SkeletonIK3D** is created for each arm chain (upper arm → forearm → hand)
-- **IK targets** follow your VR controllers with rotation offsets applied
+- **IK targets** follow your VR controllers with rotation and position offsets applied
 - **Magnet property** pulls elbows downward for natural arm poses
 - Shoulders remain fixed while arms bend naturally to reach targets

+### Integration with VRLocomotion
+- Enable **Use Locomotion Integration** to parent the skeleton to the VRLocomotion physics capsule
+- When enabled, the skeleton automatically rotates with snap turns and moves with the player
+- The skeleton position is calculated relative to the capsule, not the XROrigin
+- If disabled or no physics body is found, the skeleton parents to XROrigin (standalone mode)
+- This allows VRIKComponent to work both with and without VRLocomotion

 ## Settings